[German: Der öffentliche Verkehr in Wien]

 The four main forms of transport are U-Bahn (subway), Schnellbahn or S-Bahn (local train), Straßenbahn (tram) and Autobus (bus).

-Vienna works on an honesty system.
-There are no ticket barriers at stations and no formal ticket checks on trains, trams and buses.
+Vienna works on an honesty system with no ticket barriers at stations and no formal, permanent ticket checks on the subway, local trains, trams and buses.
 You just hop on and off.

 Now I daresay you may be wondering why you’d bother buying a ticket.
 And you wouldn’t be the first to think that.